cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 ```

 {% else %}
-Ideally, you switch your README.md to use either Markdown or Restructured Text.
+Ideally, you switch your README.md to use either Markdown or ReStructured Text.
 If this is not possible,
 link to the Zenodo record:

 ```